-- 1. The Water Resources (Control of Agricultural Pollution) (Wales) (Amendment) (No. 4) Regulations 2023 ("these regulations") amend the Water Resources (Control of Agricultural Pollution) (Wales) Regulations 2021 ("the 2021 Regulations"). - 2.
+- The Water Resources (Control of Agricultural Pollution) (Wales) (Amendment) (No. 3) Regulations 2023 ("these regulations") amend the Water Resources (Control of Agricultural Pollution) (Wales) Regulations 2021 ("the 2021 Regulations"). - 2.
 These Regulations implement the second stage of a two-stage process for introducing an enhanced nutrient management (ENM) regime for the calendar year 2024 for holdings or part of holdings not previously situated within a Nitrate Vulnerable Zone (NVZ) and sown with at least 80% grass (defined in these Regulations as "qualifying grassland holdings"). - 3.
-The ENM regime requires occupiers of qualifying grassland holdings to ensure that for the calendar year 2024, the area of the holding (in hectares) is greater than or equal to the sum of the total amount of nitrogen in grazing livestock manure applied to the holding divided by 250, plus the total amount of nitrogen in non-grazing livestock manure applied to the holding divided by 170.
-The purpose of this calculation is to limit the total amount of nitrogen in livestock manure which can be applied by the occupier of a qualifying grassland holding, whether directly by livestock or by spreading, during the calendar year 2024.
-The calculation places different limits on the total amount of nitrogen from grazing livestock manure and non-grazing livestock manure and ensures these limits are prorated when these manures are applied in combination.
+The ENM regime imposes total nitrogen application limits for both grazing and nongrazing livestock manure on qualifying grassland holdings for the calendar year 2024.
 It also requires that where occupiers of such holdings intend on applying (whether by spreading or by direct deposit from grazing livestock) to the holding more than 170kg per hectare of nitrogen in grazing livestock manure during the calendar year 2024, they must comply with additional enhanced nutrient management requirements, environmental controls and notify NRW. - 4.
-These Regulations extend the transitional provision for the 170kg per hectare annual nitrogen holding limit on the application of livestock manures ("the 170kg/ha limit") in relation to qualifying grassland holdings.
-This means that the 170kg/ha limit does not apply to such holdings until 1 January 2025. - 5.
-These Regulations also make minor technical drafting amendments to the 2021 Regulations in consequence of the ENM amendments to the 2021 Regulations and to make minor corrections to the 2021 Regulations. - 6.
-These Regulations also include a provision which revoke the Water Resources (Control of Agricultural Pollution) (Wales) (Amendment) (No. 3) Regulations 2023.
+These Regulations also extend the transitional provision for the 170kg per hectare annual nitrogen holding limit on the application of livestock manures ("the 170kg/ha limit") in relation to qualifying grassland holdings.
+This means that the 170kg/ha limit does not apply to such holdings until 1 January 2025 - 5.
+These Regulations also make minor technical drafting amendments to the 2021 Regulations in consequence of the ENM amendments to the 2021 Regulations and to make minor corrections to the 2021 Regulations.